 Phase I – Institutional Strengthening and Black Carbon Inventory Support – Complete

-A National SLCP Unit was established within the EPA charged with coordinating the project, and technical and financial assistants were recruited to support the implementation of activities including through the creation of a workplan.
-A National SLCP Advisory Board was also established, with members from relevant international organizations and government departments (including the Ministries of Transport, Agriculture, Health and Finance) to coordinate national data collection, take stock of ongoing mitigation efforts, and identify opportunities for additional action.
+A National SLCP Unit was established within the Ministry of Environment and Sustainable Development and charged with coordinating the project.
+Technical and financial assistants were recruited to support the implementation of the activities and workplan.
+Additionally, a consultant was recruited by the SNAP Initiative to work on the development of a black carbon inventory in collaboration with SEI.
+To facilitate this work, consultations were held with relevant sectoral government stakeholders to coordinate national data collection, take stock of ongoing mitigation efforts, and identify opportunities for priority actions.